jmegner/JumbleSolver/rust/README.md

 7: Checkmark "allow setting breakpoints in any file" setting.
 Can search for "break" in settings.

 Note: I originally followed the instructions at [this blog post](https://www.forrestthewoods.com/blog/how-to-debug-rust-with-visual-studio-code/).

+# Development Actions

+* To force build, use Ctrl+Shift+B shortcut to do a "cargo build"

+* In terminal, run "cargo fmt" to run rustfmt autoformatter over code.

+* Reminder: Racer [issue #1033](https://github.com/racer-rust/racer/issues/1033) means standard prelude stuff is not auto-completed.